richinatl/Express-Note-Taker/README.md

 ## Description

-An application using node to help you keep up with tasks
+An application using node express to help you keep up with tasks when you have a busy schedule

 ## Installation

-npm i
+You can fork and run npm i to get the dependencies and deploy it

 ## Usage

-Download & install dependencies
+After the application is deployed, enter your notes and save with the icon on the top right or delete with the icon on the left

 ## Licenses

     This project is covered under the MIT license.
 To learn more click the license button at the top.

-## Contributors
+## Contributing

-undefined
+There are no contributors at this time, if you'd like to feel free to contact me

 ## Tests

 NA

+## Languages
+HTML, JavaScript,

 ## Questions